 - There is literally no area of Japan in which I feel unsafe.
 However, areas like Shibuya and Kabuki-cho can be a little seedy Friday and Saturday nights.

-- Subways/train stations are amazing and have lots of English.
-If the map you’re looking at is all in Japanese, try the next one.
+- Subways/train stations are amazingly efficient and have lots of English.
+If the map you’re looking at is all in Japanese, try the next one over.
 Also, ticket-buying machines have an English button (usually onscreen).

 - When you’re going from the airport to your hotel, taking a limo bus is a good option.
 Trains are cheaper but can get confusing and cramped (and you have luggage).